 It is unlikely that you can, no. This applies even if the laminate flooring can’t be recycled in your area.

 Most places will have size limits on what can be placed in the trash.
-As a result, you certainly wouldn’t be able to get laminate flooring in it.
+As a result, you certainly wouldn’t be able to get laminate flooring.

-You will likely end up having your trash left by the side of the road.
-The only real option that you will have here is hiring a dumpster to put this sort of waste in.
+You will likely have your trash left by the side of the road.
+The only real option you will have here is hiring a dumpster to put this waste in.

-That being said, under absolutely no circumstances do we recommend that you throw laminate flooring away in the trash anyway.
-This is only going to end up in the landfill, or it may end up being burned.
-In both cases, toxic chemicals are going to be released into the environment.
+That being said, under no circumstances do we recommend that you throw laminate flooring away in the trash.
+This will only end up in the landfill or may be burned.
+In both cases, toxic chemicals will be released into the environment.

 If the laminate flooring is in fairly decent condition, and you have a good amount of it, then you may be able to sell it.
-Although, to be honest with you, this is more the type of thing that you should be giving away for free as opposed to anything else.
-We can’t imagine that there are that many people out there willing to part with their cash for a bit of old laminate flooring.
+Although, to be honest with you, this is more the type of thing you should be giving away for free than anything else.
+We can’t imagine that many people are willing to part with their cash for a bit of old laminate flooring.

 Well, if you burn it, you are going to be breathing in some pretty toxic fumes.
-We can’t imagine it is going to be good for the environment either.
-You can burn pretty much all wood out there, but this type of flooring is always going to be an absolute no go.
+We can’t imagine it will be good for the environment either.
+You can burn almost all wood, but this flooring will always be an absolute no-go.

 You can recycle laminate flooring.
-Although you may have to track down somewhere that is able to recycle it for you.
+Although you may have to track down somewhere that can recycle it.
 At the moment, not every recycling center will deal with laminate flooring.

-If you’re not able to find a local recycling center or manufacturer in your area, then you’re fine throwing laminate flooring in the trash or in a dumpster that you’ve rented or own.
+If you cannot find a local recycling center or manufacturer in your area, you’re fine throwing laminate flooring in the trash or in a dumpster you’ve rented or owned.